 So, Windows can be installed in a GPT partition if the system boots with UEFI mode and, on the other hand, an MBR partition cannot boot with UEFI, but only with BIOS or Legacy BIOS (an adaptation of UEFI to boot in BIOS mode).

-There are methods to convert partitions from MBR to UEFI and also to change boot mode between BIOS and UEFI, which will fix the problem of Windows installation.
+There are three methods to convert partitions from MBR to UEFI and also to change boot mode between BIOS and UEFI, which will fix the problem of Windows installation.
 Both alternatives can be seen in the next part.

 If you reformat your drive, you can convert MBR partitions to GPT.
 To do it, you just have to follow these simple steps:

 Right-click on the Windows icon and select "Disk Management.

 Step 2: Delete volume